 There are 2 Pokemon types that are super effective against Water Pokemon (Electric and Grass) and 4 that are ineffective (Fire, Water, Ice, and Steel).

-These statistics do change somewhat as you look at the final evolution, though.
+These type match-up statistics do change somewhat as you look at the final evolution, though.
 Let’s focus on the defensive aspect predominantly, as type match-ups can be somewhat adapted to in the later stages of the game with creative move choices and items.

 Sprigatito’s final form, Meowscarada, is a Grass and Dark type.

 There are 7 Pokemon types that are super effective against the Grass and Dark dual type (Fire, Ice, Fighting, Poison, Flying, Bug, and Fairy).
 There is 1 type that has no effect (Psychic) and there are 6 types that are ineffective against it (Water, Electric, Grass, Ground, Ghost, and Dark).